blakenp/aisql/CS 452 AI SQL Write-up.md

 I tried just 2 prompting strategies (*zero-shot prompting and single-domain-double-shot prompting*).
 The *single-domain-double-shot prompting* did do slightly better, not in terms of accuracy, but just slightly more detailed responses, but overall the 2 prompting methods did about the same.
 I think there may have been a bigger gap between the two if I would have had slightly more complex queries to run, or I could have tried a *multi-shot* approach to give a wide variety of example questions, sql output, etc.
 ### Query That Went Well
 #### Question
-*Which rooms have ghosts in them and what are the ghost's names and favorite foods?"*
+*"Which rooms have ghosts in them and what are the ghost's names and favorite foods?"*
 #### GPT SQL Output
 ```sql
 SELECT r.room_id, r.name, g.name AS ghost_name, g.favorite_food